gklyne/I-D/arcp/arcp.md

   packaged resources, or `name,foo.app.example.com` to refer to a `foo` container distributed across all installations.

-The uniqueness properties are unspecified for app
-URIs which authority do not match any of the prefixes defined in this specification.
+The uniqueness properties are unspecified for arcp URIs which authority do not match any of the prefixes defined in this specification.